Schlitterbahn Kansas City: Aftermath

 In 2018, the last operating season of the park, four attractions remained closed throughout the season after an audit by regulators found that each did not comply with the Kansas Amusement Ride Act.

-Demolition of Verrückt began on November 1, 2018.
+Demolition of Verrückt began in November 2018.

 The park did not open for the 2019 season.

-On June 13, 2019, Cedar Fair agreed to buy Schlitterbahn's two parks in New Braunfels and Galveston for a price of $261 million.
+On June 13, 2019, Cedar Fair (now Six Flags) agreed to buy Schlitterbahn's two parks in New Braunfels and Galveston for a price of $261 million.
 Additionally, Cedar Fair had the option for up to 120 days to buy the Kansas City location "for an additional $6 million".
 Cedar Fair did not pursue purchasing the property within those 120 days and the park remained standing but not operating.

 On November 6, 2020, Homefield LLC signed an agreement with the Unified Government of Wyandotte County and Kansas City, Kansas to fund the redevelopment of the former Schlitterbahn lot for $90 million into an amateur sports complex.
 Plans called for the total demolition of the remaining Schlitterbahn structures, which was to begin before July 2021.
-The adjacent Wyandotte County Courthouse Annex building was demolished beginning in February 2021, and the demolition of Schlitterbahn itself was completed before September.
+The adjacent Wyandotte County Courthouse Annex building was demolished beginning in February 2021, and the demolition of Schlitterbahn was completed before September.